Moving Your Fulfillment Center to a Sustainable Packaging Strategy

 Paper is curbside recyclable, but that does not do any good unless we have a robust recycled paper demand to use up that product.
 By buying recycled, we increase demand for these materials.

-When recycled paper is not available, FSC-certified virgin paper is a better option than uncertified virgin paper.
-Keep in mind that overall, we do not want to increase land use for virgin forests, even if those forests are FSC or SFI certified.
+When recycled paper is not available, certified sustainably sourced virgin paper is a better option than uncertified virgin paper.
+Keep in mind that overall, we do not want to increase land use for virgin forests, even if those forests are certified sustainably sourced.

 2. Get Your Sizing Options Right (and Train Your Team to Select the Right Sizes for the Right Shipments)